TheAndrew93/md-Merger/README.md

+This project was created as part of a personal initiative to experiment with creating Obsidian plugins and AI.
+Development was assisted by ChatGPT, providing support in coding, logic structuring, and interface design.

 **TL;DR:** Markdown Merger is a native macOS app that lets you select or drag‑and‑drop multiple `.md` files to produce one combined Markdown document separated by `---`.
 This README covers installation, launching, operation, and error handling.

 # Markdown Merger